A PHOTOGRAPHIC MEMORY

 I remember that Christmas Eve quite well.
 Earlier, Samantha heard sleigh bells on the rooftop, outside her bedroom window, courtesy of Santa’s helper, Mel.
 Now, while she was sleeping soundly, Santa Claus stopped by, and left her a magic talking galloping pony, alias Mattel’s “Tony,” newly repainted in the cheerful colors of a carousel.
 Tony would be there to greet Samantha, on Christmas morning.
 And so, in the glow of that year's chubby Christmas tree, overseen by a paper lantern, in the likeness of the Man in the Moon, Eunice contemplated the year gone by, and wondered what the next would bring.
 There were about to be big changes in our lives, as my days with Austen Display were on the wane, and the era of Boutique Fantastique was about to begin.

 My Mother, who, having seen our loft before, insisted on staying at a hotel, arrived early Christmas morning, just in time for the grand opening.
-There were few photos taken of The Old Loft, in for four years we lived there.
+There were few photos taken of The Old Loft, in the four years we lived there.
 Therefore, I find myself studying this one carefully.
 Scattered, among the pleasant pandemonium of that Christmas morning, I can detect so many memories.
 In the lower right hand corner, is our trusty little electric heater.
 The box, hiding behind it, is my sad old portable record player, a far cry from the once glorious Klipsch corner horn.
 On the wall, I can detect a set of “Looking Glass Pictures,” evidence that Boutique Fantastique was already happening.
 The lamp that overlooks the scene was a wedding present from Bob Grosvenor.
 He brought it with him to Ann Arbor.
 I always found it wonderful that he actually found it in the garbage.
 Philadelphia was a treasure trove of antiques.
 And on the left side, I see a corner of the hammock, more about that later, and there in the lower left, is a gift that I gave Eunice that Christmas, a tin bathtub, very much like the one the Welsh coal miner’s family bathed in, when she was an evacuee in 1940.
 Living in the austerity of this secret haven in Manhattan, Eunice regarded this old tin bathtub, not as an amusing antique, but as a welcome luxury.

 Samantha, joyfully, took her new Christmas doll for a ride on Tony the Pony.